fishingelephants/100-days-of-code/log.md

 **Today's Progress:** Javascript DOM and Pig Game
 - Learned more about DOM manipulation and events
 - Setup mini project Pig Game with DOM
+-- Pig Game - To put random scores and display it on each players -- Pig Game - To set dice to not visible during start

 **Thoughts:**
-- To be honest, didn't really pay attention on DOM and was eager to start the project.
+- To be honest, I didn't really pay attention on DOM and was eager to start the project.
+- Seriously I just can't focus during theories/lectures.

 **Link to work:** I will push this to github at some point of the course.